 Conference Coach of the Year: 2006, '07, '08, '09

 Children: Ki (pronounced key)

-In his first four seasons at Utah, the bar and floor lineups have produced 18 All-America awards (regular season and NCAA), an NCAA silver medalist, six routines in the NCAA individual event finals, five regional champions and four Pac-12 individual titles.
+In his first five seasons at Utah, the bar and floor lineups have produced 26 All-America awards (regular season and NCAA), an NCAA champion, nine routines in the NCAA individual event finals, seven regional champions and six Pac-12 individual titles.

 Farden compiled a 70-46 record as Southeast Missouri State's head coach from 2004-09, guided the Redhawks to NCAA Regional appearances in 2006 and 2008, and coached 14 individual regional qualifiers.
-He was voted the NCAA South Central Regional Coach of the Year in 2008 when SEMO climbed as high as No. 22 in the national polls and qualified for regionals (placing fifth).
-The Redhawks recorded their most wins in over a decade in 2008, finishing 17-9 overall.
-In 2009, Farden directed SEMO to a 14-3 record and a Midwest Independent Conference championship.
-He was a four-time MIC Coach of the Year (2006-09).
+In 2008, SEMO climbed as high as No. 22 in the national polls.
+The Redhawks recorded their most wins in more than a decade that season, finishing 17-9 overall.
+In 2009, Farden directed SEMO to a 14-3 record and the MIC championship.

 After 11 seasons at SEMO, Farden went to Arkansas as an assistant coach in 2010.
 In his only season before leaving for Utah, the Razorbacks placed 11th at the 2010 NCAA Championships.